Code-Institute-Submissions/school_donations-3/README.md

 ## Responsive Web Design

-I used a variety of methods to ensure the responsiveness of my website.
+I used a variety of methods to ensure the responsiveness of my dashboard.
 These included:
 - **Mobile First Design**
     - **Mobile First Design** is a fundamental part of designing for a multi screen world.
-I build this website with mobile space, functionality and utility as first priority.
+I build this dashboard with mobile space, functionality and utility as first priority.

 - [**Bootstrap**](http://getbootstrap.com/)
     - I used the **Bootstrap** Framework to create tried and trusted sleek, responsive elements.
-For example, Bootstrap makes it simple to implement stylish collapsible navbars and responsive columns:
+For example, Bootstrap makes it simple to implement a stylish collapsible navbar and responsive columns:
         </br></br>**_Uncollapsed navabr and columns in single row_**</br>
         ![Uncollapsed Navbar](/screenshots/Project2-bootstrap-fullnav.png?raw=true "Uncollapsed Navbar")
         </br></br>**_Collapsed navbar and columns seperated into multiple rows_**</br>
         ![Collapsed Navbar](/screenshots/Project2-bootstrap-collapsenav.png?raw=true "Collapsed Navbar")

 - **Flexbox**
-    - I used **Flexbox** display for simple yet powerful design layouts that ensure responsiveness.
-Flexbox can come in very handy when you need to devise seemingly straight-forward designs (which easily become tricky using more traditional methods) with just a few lines of code:
+    - I used **Flexbox** display for simple yet powerful design layouts that ensure responsiveness. **Flexbox** can come in very handy when you need to devise seemingly straight-forward designs (which easily become tricky using more traditional methods) with just a few lines of code:
         </br></br>**_Three divs vertically displayed in a single row_**</br>
         ![Vertical Flex Display](/screenshots/Project2-flexbox-verticaldisplay.png?raw=true "Vertical Flex Display")

 - **Media Queries**
-    - I spent a lot of time writing and re-writing **Media Queries** to optimize the responsiveness of my website based on screen size.
+    - I spent a lot of time writing and re-writing **Media Queries** to optimize the responsiveness of my dashboard based on screen size.
 It can be a meticulous and tiring process, but is more than worth it to have that perfect resize.

 ### Responsive Web Design Testing

-I used a variety of methods to test the responsiveness of my website.
+I used a variety of methods to test the responsiveness of my dashboard.
 These included:

 - [Firefox Responsive Design Mode](https://developer.mozilla.org/en-US/docs/Tools/Responsive_Design_Mode)
-    - An essential tool to any developer looking to test the responsiveness of their website, **Firefox Responsive Design Mode** makes it fast and effortless to switch between screen sizes and devices.
+    - This was an essential tool to testing the responsiveness of my dashboard, **Firefox Responsive Design Mode** makes it fast and effortless to switch between screen sizes and devices.
         </br></br>**_Firefox Responsive Design Mode simulating an Apple iPhone 5s_**</br>
         ![Firefox RDM](/screenshots/Project2-firefox-RDM.png?raw=true "FirefoxRDM")

 - **Testing In Different Environments**
-    - There is no simulator that could replace simply testing your website in as many environments as possible.
-Using as many different browsers and devices as I could get my hands on was key to weening out design flaws. **Testing in Different Enviornments** is a integral part of garanteeing your website functions correctly for every User.
+    - There is no simulator that could replace simply testing my dashboard in as many environments as possible.
+Using as many different browsers and devices as I could get my hands on was key to weening out design flaws. **Testing in Different Environments** was a integral part of guaranteeing my dashboard functions correctly for every User.

 ## Contributing